 How to Apply for Financial Aid

 Applying for financial aid is pretty easy!
 You must first complete the Free Application for Federal Student Aid (FAFSA) online.
 In that form, indicate that you want Pima Community College to receive your FAFSA data by entering our school code of 007266.
-After we get your FAFSA data, we will place action items (red flags) that you need to take care of on your MyPima Financial Aid tab.
-After all red flags are submitted (they turn to green checks) we can determine your financial aid package.
+After we get your FAFSA data, we will place action items (red X icons) that you need to take care of on your MyPima Financial Aid tab.
+After all red X icons are submitted (they turn to green checks) we can determine your financial aid package.

 Step 2: Examine the Student Aid Report (the FAFSA results) that was emailed to you.
 Make sure there were no errors or omissions.

-Step 3: In March, the Department of Education will send to PCC your FAFSA data.
+Step 3: Around March, the Department of Education will send to PCC your FAFSA data.

-Step 4: Watch your MyPima financial aid information for any requirements (red flags) that you need to take care of.
+Step 4: Watch your MyPima financial aid information for any requirements (red X icons) that you need to take care of.
 Flags normally begin to appear in April and should be completed right away.
 They become a green check once completed.
-We suggest you have all green checks in your requirements section by July 1 for fall semester, November 1 for spring semester and April 1 for summer semester.

 Step 5: We HIGHLY SUGGEST you complete a SALT course to help you manage your financial aid and determine if you need student loans and the amount you need to borrow.
 First year students should complete the SALT Budgeting course.
 Second year students should complete the the SALT Credit and Debt Management course.
-Both courses will help ensure you have control of your finances.
+Third year students should complete the SALT Employment course.
+These courses will help ensure you have control of your finances.

 Step 6: After you have all green check marks, watch for an email letting you know that you have been awarded.

-Step 7: Accept your loan offer on MyPima.
+Step 7: If requested, you may now accept your loan offer on MyPima.
 Loan offers begin in July after the Department of Education sets the interest rate for the upcoming school year.

 Step 8: If you accepted loans, complete your Loan Entrance Counseling and Master Promissory Note (MPN) which are now listed as red flags on your MyPima account.

 Step 9: Sign up for e-refund in so excess funds will be sent to you faster.
-Checks in the mail take a couple more days.
+Checks in the mail take a couple more days and can get lost.

 Step 10: Consider participating in the book voucher or book advance program so you can get your books and other supplies before classes start.